 With its crystal clear waters, beautiful beaches and rich history, Crete has been one of Europe’s hottest holiday spots for decades now.
 But the mountainous Greek island is far from just another pretty beach (although it’s certainly that too): Over the years, it has witnessed the birth of European civilisation, dwarf mammoths, the King of the Gods – and Nana Mouskouri.
-So whether you’re a beachhead or a culture vulture, Crete’s the place you need to be this summer.
+So whether you’re a beachhead or a culture vulture, Crete’s the place you need to visit.
 Here are a few reasons why Greece is the word, and especially Crete…

 1. Because it’s where modern European civilisation began